Elsa Lanchester

-Elsa Sullivan Lanchester (28 October 1902 – 26 December 1986) was a British-American actress with a long career in theatre, film and television.
+Elsa Sullivan Lanchester (28 October 1902 – 26 December 1986) was a British actress with a long career in theatre, film and television.

 Lanchester studied dance as a child and after the First World War began performing in theatre and cabaret, where she established her career over the following decade.
 She met the actor Charles Laughton in 1927, and they were married two years later.
 She began playing small roles in British films, including the role of Anne of Cleves with Laughton in The Private Life of Henry VIII (1933).
 Her success in American films resulted in the couple moving to Hollywood, where Lanchester played small film roles.

 Her role as the title character in Bride of Frankenstein (1935) brought her recognition.
-She played supporting roles through the 1940s and 1950s.
-She was nominated for the Academy Award for Best Supporting Actress for Come to the Stable (1949) and Witness for the Prosecution (1957), the last of twelve films in which she appeared with Laughton.
-Following Laughton's death in 1962, Lanchester resumed her career with appearances in such Disney films as Mary Poppins (1964), That Darn Cat!
+She played the lead in Passport to Destiny (1944) and supporting roles through the 1940s and 1950s.
+She was nominated for the Academy Award for Best Supporting Actress for Come to the Stable (1949) and Witness for the Prosecution (1957), the latter of which was the last of twelve films in which she appeared with Laughton.
+Following Laughton's death in 1962, Lanchester resumed her career with appearances in such Disney films as Mary Poppins (1964), Pajama Party (1964), That Darn Cat!
 (1965) and Blackbeard's Ghost (1968).
 The horror film Willard (1971) was highly successful, and one of her last roles was in Murder by Death (1976).

 Early life

 Elsa Sullivan Lanchester was born in Lewisham, London.
 Her parents, James "Séamus" Sullivan (1872–1945) and Edith "Biddy" Lanchester (1871–1966), were Bohemians, and refused to marry in a religious or legal way as a rebellion against Edwardian era society.
 Sullivan and Lanchester were both socialists, according to Lanchester's 1970 interview with Dick Cavett.
-Elsa's older brother, Waldo Sullivan Lanchester, born five years earlier, was a puppeteer, with his own marionette company based in Malvern, Worcestershire and later in Stratford-upon-Avon.
+Elsa's older brother, Waldo Sullivan Lanchester, born five years earlier, was a puppeteer, with his own marionette company based in Malvern, Worcestershire, and later in Stratford-upon-Avon.
 Elsa studied dance in Paris under Isadora Duncan, whom she disliked.
 When the school was discontinued due to outbreak of World War I, she returned to the UK.
-At that point (she was about twelve years of age) she began teaching dance in the Duncan style and gave classes to children in her South London district, through which she earned some welcome extra income for her household.
+At that point (she was about twelve years of age) she began teaching dance in the Duncan style and gave classes to children in her south London district, through which she earned some welcome extra income for her household.